 WASHINGTON (AP) — U.S. businesses increased their stockpiles in March, and sales increased by the largest amount in 10 months.

-The Commerce Department says stockpiles rose 0.4 percent after a 0.5 percent rise in February.
-Sales in March jumped 1 percent, the largest advance since May, after a 0.9 percent February increase.
+Stockpiles rose 0.4 percent after a 0.5 percent rise in February, the Commerce Department said Tuesday.
+Sales in March jumped 1 percent, the largest advance since May, after a 0.9 percent increase in February.

 Both months represented a solid rebound after a 0.9 percent sales decline in January that was blamed in part on the harsh winter weather.

-Many economists expect growth to rebound significantly in the second quarter after slowing sharply in the first quarter.
+Many economists expect growth to rebound significantly in the second quarter after slowing sharply in the first.